 Hoodies, like umbrellas, are pretty handy for keeping your head rain-free but are ultimately less likely to be left in the pub.
 Sod’s Law says it will rain on the weekend and your brolly will be AWOL, so there’s no sensible reason not to own one.

 Originally intended to be worn as underwear before being adopted by collegiate rowers, today the Henley top has managed to transcend both beginnings to become a solid choice for casual plans.
-As such, it has become one of those versatile basics that you hear much lip service paid to.

 From military fatigue to menswear essential, the classic MA-1 bomber jacket has seen it all from the skies to the sidewalk.